arrow-left

 This is a screenshot of a powerpoint slide, encouraging participants to use creative approaches.

-This is a screenshot of a group's creative approach map, depicting a river with other graphic images to represent the journey.
+Example of a team’s ‘river reflection’ on progress in April 2024.
+Screenshot adapted from Deepening Practice session 4, April 2024 - This is a screenshot of a group's creative approach map, depicting a river with other graphic images showing boats, rafts lighthouses, waterfalls and calm water representing the journey.

-Example of a team’s ‘river reflection’ on progress in April 2024
+Example of a team’s ‘river reflection’ on progress in April 2024.

 Co-production can sometimes feel messy and unearth different perspectives that can feel uncomfortable.
 We spent time considering how we could create an environment in which people felt comfortable to come together and navigate conversations about evaluation and co-production when these tensions might be present in their team.